FatCharlie/DiscoBox/README.md

 |-\ell,p\rangle_B
 $$

-We account for noise with a fidelity term :
+We account for noise with a fidelity term (we're hoping to get to ~70%) :

 $$
 F = |\langle \Psi_{\text{ideal}} \mid \Psi_{\text{actual}} \rangle|^2
 $$

-Hoping to get to ~70% eventually.

 #### photon A
 $$